morganmayday/tayen-core/archetypes/banner/README.md

 The banner can expend Action Dice as any class can, but can also use them in other ways.

 -- Roll an Action Die as a free action on a successful check to _inspire_ allies performing the same check in succession, giving the die's result as a morale bonus to their allies' checks.

+-- Roll an Action Die as a free action when an enemy fails a check to _inspirit_ allies targeting that enemy this scene, giving the die's result as a morale bonus to their allies' checks.